alexkroman-assembly/opennotes/README.md

 - Multi-ASR Support: Choose between Whisper Python, Whisper.cpp, or Assembly based on your performance and quality needs.
 - Aggregate Device: Combine your system audio (e.g., microphone and virtual audio devices) for comprehensive audio capture.
 - Command Line and Web Interface: Interact with your transcripts either via CLI or a web server.
+- Fully Open Source – Customize, self-host, and integrate seamlessly into your workflow.

 ## Getting started